infrawatch/feature-verification-tests/roles/telemetry_logging/README.md

 Role Variables
 --------------

+  For journal_tests.yml

+    identifiers_list
-identifiers_list:  "Lists identifier strings to look for in the journalctl of the compute nodes
+      - Lists identifier strings to look for in the journalctl of the compute nodes

 Dependencies